canonical/subiquity/doc/reference/autoinstall-reference.rst

           enp0s31f6:
             dhcp6: true

-Note that in the 20.04 GA release of Subiquity, the behaviour is slightly different and requires you to write this with an extra ``network:`` key:
+Note that in the 20.04 GA release of Subiquity, the behavior is slightly different and requires you to write this with an extra ``network:`` key:

 .. code-block:: yaml